mhmirza/DataViz/finalproject3.md

 In part 2 of the project, I started building the wireframe for my project using [Balsamiq](https://balsamiq.com/).
 Soon into this process, I realized it would be a better idea to utilize [Shorthand](https://shorthand.com/).
 Since this was the tool I had decided to use for building my final story, I thought it would facilitate better user research as the storyboard would be closer to the look and feel of my final website.

+The flow of this story was similar to that of my outline in part 1.
+However, I created data visualizations on [Flourish](/https://flourish.studio/) and [Tableau](https://www.tableau.com/) this time.
+I wanted to use digital tools for creating visualizations for the storyboard instead of reusing sketches due to the flexibly they offer in editing elements of the graphic in a way that is most suited for communicating effectively.

 ## Part 3

 ### Latest Changes